 Crimea.
 Soviet leader Nikita Khrushchev transferred Crimea from Russia to Ukraine in 1954 to strengthen the “brotherly ties between the Ukrainian and Russian peoples.”
-However, since the fall of the union, many Russian nationalists in both Russia and Crimea have longed for a return of the peninsula.
+However, since the fall of the union, many Russian nationalists in both Russia and Crimea longed for a return of the peninsula.
 The city of Sevastopol is home port for Russia’s Black Sea Fleet, the dominant maritime force in the region.

 What are Russia’s objectives in Ukraine?

-Under Putin, Russia has been described as a revanchist power, keen to regain its former power and prestige.
+Putin’s Russia has been described as a revanchist power, keen to regain its former power and prestige.
 “It was always Putin’s goal to restore Russia to the status of a great power in northern Eurasia,” writes Gerard Toal, an international affairs professor at Virginia Tech, in his book Near Abroad.
 “The end goal was not to re-create the Soviet Union but to make Russia great again.”

-By seizing Crimea, Russia has solidified its control of a critical foothold on the Black Sea.
+By seizing Crimea in 2014, Russia solidified its control of a strategic foothold on the Black Sea.
 With a larger and more sophisticated military presence there, Russia can project power deeper into the Mediterranean, Middle East, and North Africa, where it has traditionally had limited influence.
 Some analysts argue that Western powers failed to impose meaningful costs on Russia in response to its annexation of Crimea, which they say only increased Putin’s willingness to use military force in pursuit of his foreign policy objectives.
 Until its invasion in 2022, Russia’s strategic gains in the Donbas were more fragile.
 Supporting the separatists had, at least temporarily, increased its bargaining power vis-à-vis Ukraine.

-What are U.S. priorities in Ukraine?
+What have been U.S. priorities in Ukraine?

 Immediately following the Soviet collapse, Washington’s priority was pushing Ukraine—along with Belarus and Kazakhstan—to forfeit its nuclear arsenal so that only Russia would retain the former union’s weapons.
 At the same time, the United States rushed to bolster the shaky democracy in Russia.
 Some prominent observers at the time felt that the United States was premature in this courtship with Russia, and that it should have worked more on fostering geopolitical pluralism in the rest of the former Soviet Union.

-Former U.S. National Security Advisor Zbigniew Brzezinski, in early 1994 in Foreign Affairs, described a healthy and stable Ukraine as a critical counterweight to Russia and the lynchpin of what he advocated should be the new U.S. grand strategy after the Cold War.
+Former U.S. National Security Advisor Zbigniew Brzezinski, in Foreign Affairs in early 1994, described a healthy and stable Ukraine as a critical counterweight to Russia and the lynchpin of what he advocated should be the new U.S. grand strategy after the Cold War.
 “It cannot be stressed strongly enough that without Ukraine, Russia ceases to be an empire, but with Ukraine suborned and then subordinated, Russia automatically becomes an empire,” he wrote.
 In the months after Brzezinski’s article was published, the United States, the United Kingdom, and Russia pledged via the Budapest Referendum to respect Ukraine’s independence and sovereignty in return for it becoming a nonnuclear state.